-Redcliff Ascent Has Been Demonstrated To Increase Academic Success Among Teens
+Redcliff Ascent Has Demonstrated To Increase Academic Success Among Teens

 One of the most commonly overlooked aspects of wilderness therapy is the role that it plays in a teen’s academic success.
 Research continues to support the wilderness being a powerful place to treat depression, anxiety, addiction, and maladaptive behaviors.
 However, the impact of wilderness therapy on academic success is just as significant.